e3d/vue-d3-example/README.md

 - *ChartAxis*: used by *LineChart* component internally to display X and Y axis
 - *DataLine*: used by *LineChart* component internally to display a single data serie

-The following components supports the interaction with the chart, such as zoom, pan and data selection:
+The following components supports the interaction with the chart or save it as image:

 - *GlassPane*: a transparent div overlaid on top of an element (*LineChart* in this example) and captures the mouse events
 - *SelectionBox*: a semi-transparent div overlaid on *GlassPane* to indicate the selection area
-- *ResizeDetector*: a directive to detect size change of element and call a method
+- *ResizeDetector*: a directive to detect size change of element and call a method (to resize chart in this example)
 - *SVGUtil*: a mixin to export SVG root to PNG or SVG file

 ### Control Panel Component